Rethinking Christmas

 Check out SALT’s “Strange New World” podcast episode on this passage here.

-And check out this episode from Strange New World’s brand-new series, “The Night before Christmas: Part Four,” also exploring this passage, but from a different angle.
+And check out this episode from Strange New World’s series, “The Night before Christmas: Part Four,” also exploring this passage, but from a different angle.